akhomy/alpine-php-fpm/README.md

 ### PHP-FPM
-PHP-5 or PHP-7 FPM image based on Alpine Linux.
+PHP-7 FPM image based on Alpine Linux.
 There are Postfix, Crontab, Drush and Xdebug inside.
 Configured with Redis, Twig only for PHP-5.

 ### Include own configs